-Scientists from Swansea University, Culham Centre for Fusion Energy, ITER in France, and the Max-Planck Institute of Plasma Physics in Germany paired x-ray and neutron imaging to test the robustness of parts.
+Scientists from Swansea University, Culham Center for Fusion Energy, ITER in France, and the Max-Planck Institute of Plasma Physics in Germany paired x-ray and neutron imaging to test the robustness of parts.

 They found that both methods yield valuable data which can be used in developing components.

 The sun is a shining example of fusion in action.
-In the extremes of pressure and temperature at the centre of the sun atoms travel fast enough to fuse together, releasing vast amounts of energy.
-For decades, scientists have been looking at how to harness this safe, carbon-free and virtually limitless source of energy.
+In the extremes of pressure and temperature at the center of the sun atoms travel fast enough to fuse together, releasing vast amounts of energy.
+For decades, scientists have been looking at how to harness this safe, carbon-free, and virtually limitless source of energy.

-One major obstacle is the staggering temperatures that components in fusion devices have to withstand: up to 10 times the heat of the centre of the sun.
+One major obstacle is the staggering temperatures that components in fusion devices have to withstand: up to 10 times the heat of the center of the sun.

 It is critical that researchers can test — non-destructively — the robustness of engineering components that must function in such an extreme environment.